Section 15 – Equality rights

 While there is still no Supreme Court guidance on point, lower courts have generally found that poverty in and of itself is not an analogous ground (see generally: Alcorn v.
 Canada (Commissioner of Corrections) (1999), 163 F.T.R.
 1, aff’d.
 2002 FCA 154, as one’s economic condition is not akin to the “immutable characteristics” enumerated in section 15(1)).
 See, however, Falkiner v.
 Ontario (Director, Income Maintenance Branch, Ministry of Community and Social Services) (2002), 212 D.L.R.
 (4th) 633 (Ont.
 C.A.), which found that “receipt of social assistance”, intersecting with grounds of sex and marital status, was an analogous ground.
 In addition, lower courts have found that prisoner status is not an analogous ground (see: Alcorn, supra; Sauvé v.
 Canada, 2 F.C.
 117, affirmed on this point by SCC minority 3 SCR 519).

 The Supreme Court has recognized that some grounds of discrimination are “embedded” in others and that discrimination can be based on multiple or intersecting enumerated and analogous grounds (Law, supra; Gosselin, supra).
+For example, while the Supreme Court has not yet recognized family or parental status as an analogous ground, it has indicated that a robust analysis of gender and parenting "can be carried out under the enumerated ground of sex, by acknowledging that the uneven division of childcare responsibilities is one of the “persistent systemic disadvantages [that] have operated to limit the opportunities available” to women in Canadian society" (Fraser, supra at paragraph 116, citing Taypotat, supra at paragraph 17; Withler, supra at paragraph 43; Quebec v.
+A, supra at paragraphs 327‑32; Alliance, supra at paragraph 28; Centrale, supra at paragraph 35).
 There can also be discrimination as between members of a group (e.g., among persons with different types of disabilities — see: Nova Scotia (Workers' Compensation Board) v.
 Martin; Nova Scotia (Workers' Compensation Board) v.
 Laseur, 2 S.C.R.
 504 (hereafter “ Martin; Laseur”) at paragraphs 76-81).

 Pregnancy, which is distinct from but fundamentally interrelated with gender, is an example of a personal characteristic that does not apply to all members of the group in question (women) at any given time, which has been held to be the basis for discrimination under human rights legislation.
 (See generally: Brooks, supra).
 Embedded analogous grounds may be necessary to permit meaningful consideration of intra-group discrimination (Corbiere, supra at paragraph 15).